evcc-io/evcc/sim/readme.md

 ## sim-devices
 The following **sim-devices** are provided:
 * **sim-vehicle**: simulates a vehicle and its battery.
-Bidirectional charging can be activated.
+Bidirectional charging can be activated (but is not yet tested in the simulator).
 * **sim-charger**: simulates a charger to which vehicles can be connected
 * **sim-switch1p3p**: simulates a phase switch that can switch a charger from 1phase to 3phases.
 The name of the switch must be configured in the switch1p3p config entry of the charger to which it belongs
 * **sim-meter**: simulates different types of meters.
 The following **usage** types are supported: